IMU Interfacing Tutorial: Get started with Arduino and the MPU 6050 Sensor!

 The MPU 6050 communicates with the Arduino through the I2C protocol.
 The MPU 6050 is connected to Arduino as shown in the following diagram.
 If your MPU 6050 module has a 5V pin, then you can connect it to your Arduino’s 5V pin.
 If not, you will have to connect it to the 3.3V pin.
 Next, the GND of the Arduino is connected to the GND of the MPU 6050.

 The program we will be running here, also takes advantage of the Arduino’s interrupt pin.
-Connect your Arduino’s digital pin 2 (interrupt pin 0) to the pin labelled as INT on the MPU 6050.
+Connect your Arduino’s digital pin 2 (interrupt pin 0) to the pin labeled as INT on the MPU 6050.
 Next, we need to set up the I2C lines.
-To do this, connect the pin labelled SDA on the MPU 6050 to the Arduino’s analog pin 4 (SDA) and the pin labelled as SCL on the MPU 6050 to the Arduino’s analog pin 5 (SCL).
+To do this, connect the pin labeled SDA on the MPU 6050 to the Arduino’s analog pin 4 (SDA) and the pin labeled as SCL on the MPU 6050 to the Arduino’s analog pin 5 (SCL).
 That’s it, you have finished wiring up the Arduino MPU 6050!

-Step 2: Upload the code and test the Arduino MPU 6050
+Uploading the Code and Testing the Arduino MPU 6050

 Next, you have to upload this code to your Arduino.
 After uploading the code, open up the serial monitor and set the baud rate as 115200.
 Next, check if you see stuff like “Initializing I2C devices…” on the serial monitor.
 If you don’t, just press the reset button.
 Now, you’ll see a line saying “Send any character to begin DMP programming and demo.”
 Just type in any character on the serial monitor and send it and you should start seeing the yaw, pitch, and roll values coming in from the MPU 6050.
 Like so:

 DMP stands for Digital Motion Processing.
 The MPU 6050 has a built-in motion processor.
 It processes the values from the accelerometer and gyroscope to give us accurate 3D values.